whatnameisit/Samsung-ATIV-Book-2-NT270E5R-KD5S-Hackintosh/README.md

 ## Wi-Fi / Bluetooth with USB Wi-Fi / Bluetooth dongle

 See [Wireless-USB-OC-Big-Sur-Adapter](https://github.com/chris1111/Wireless-USB-OC-Big-Sur-Adapter) for compatible Wi-Fi dongle and installation.
-See [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) for dompatible Bluetooth dongle and installation.
+See [BrcmPatchRAM](https://github.com/acidanthera/BrcmPatchRAM) for compatible Bluetooth dongle and installation.

 ## Acknowledgment